YiqiSun1/Claude-generated-CEO-stress-feature-and-stock-abnormal-return/README.md

 --- -->

 ## Main results:
-1. 1 unit increase in stress level exibited in the Q&A session is associated with a 0.9% decrease in the 2-day cumulative abnormal return holding common control variables including firm fundamentals, earnings surprise, and traditional dictionary-based sentiment measures.
-This means the market immediately react to the LLM stress signal.
+1. 1 unit increase in stress level exhibited in the Q&A session is associated with a 0.5% decrease in the 2-day cumulative abnormal return holding common control variables including firm fundamentals, earnings surprise, and traditional dictionary-based sentiment measures.
+This means the market immediately reacts to the LLM stress signal.

 **Dependent variable:** `car_01` · **Estimation:** OLS · **Inference:** clustered (CRV1) · **N:** 7,491 · **R²:**0.011 · **RMSE:** 0.042